go0hum/challenge/readme.md

 # STORI ACCOUNT

-## Tags and Features 0.0.1
+## Tags and Features 1.0.0

-This version is primarily based on ensuring that each service works correctly and independently, with each running locally.
+This version has been modified so that you can run the project from the handler/command/main.go file.

+Unlike the previous version, all services are integrated into a single one and run simultaneously from a Docker virtual machine.

 ## Description